 I’ve always had a love for writing, deciding to put my skills to work so here I am.
 All of my entries are factual life stories in which I have endeavored.
 You never know the things others are going through in their life, so therefore we all should practice kindness.
 This world is filled with so many cruel intentions therefore make it a point daily to spread cheer. even if its just giving someone a smile, it might make their day.

-When the conversation arises about what I do for a living, am I proud and eager to explain that I am a Nurse Assistant?
+When the conversation arises about what I do for a living, am I proud and eager to explain that I am a Caregiver?
 Or Do I only disclose this to a select few because of the not so glamorous side?
 Yes, there was a time in which I was not so proud of what I did.
 Although after 25 years of caring for others and seeing the difference I make in the lives of many, I realize it takes a very special one to provide the qualities it takes.
 I can see Mother Teresa or even Jesus, himself, doing this job.

 I try to view it from the perspective of the residents, how humiliating and embarrassing they must feel.
 To be unable to do simple things they once did…as in showers, help with bathroom assistance and such.
 My work helps increase the residents dignity and comfort.
 They have lived their lives independently until this stage in life.